 4. Deploy, Then Monitor

 Freeplay makes it possible for everyone – PMs, QA, domain experts, engineers, etc. – to participate in the experimentation process.
 Once you’ve run a test, compared the results, and are ready to push a prompt or model change live, you can do so right from the browser, just like a traditional feature flag.
 Our SDKs make it easy to call the right prompt template & model combo in the right environment.
-Production results are then logged and evaluated using the same evaluation criteria from testing so you can know if you change performs as expected with real production data.
+Production results are then logged and evaluated using the same evaluation criteria from testing so you can know if your change performs as expected with real production data.

 Screenshot of our new comparison view coming soon, including the option to deploy straight from a test results page.